Australia

 Italy

-Italy’s Festa della Musica began in 1985, shortly after the founding of France’s Fête de la Musique.
-In the last few years it has grown enormously, reaching 8,000 performances across the country.
+Italy’s Festa della Musica began in 1985, shortly after the founding of France’s Fête de la Musique, and became a national event in 1994.
+In the last few years it has grown enormously, encompassing 800 cities with 1,549 events across the country in 2025.

 Nigeria